rbasamoyai/industrialwarfare_legacy/README.md

 will probably put it on somewhere like imgur later on but for now deal with it :trol:
 --->

-A mod by rbasamoyai that's far from done I suppose.
+A *Minecraft* Forge mod by rbasamoyai that's far from done I suppose.

 The mod focuses on NPC workers that make munitions, weapons, and other stuff.
 You can then give these products to combat NPCs who